fybrik/fybrik/site/docs/concepts/vault_plugins.md

 The following steps are for configuring a secret plug-in for Fybrik:

 1. Enable the plugin during Vault server initialization in a specific path.
-An example of that can be found in helm chart [values.yaml](https://github.com/fybrik/fybrik/blob/master/third_party/vault/vault-single-cluster/values.yaml) file in the project where [Vault-plugin-secrets-kubernetes-reader](https://github.com/fybrik/vault-plugin-secrets-kubernetes-reader) plugin is enabled in `kubernetes-secrets` path:
+<br/>An example of that can be found in helm chart [values.yaml](https://github.com/fybrik/fybrik/blob/master/third_party/vault/vault-single-cluster/values.yaml) file in the project where [Vault-plugin-secrets-kubernetes-reader](https://github.com/fybrik/vault-plugin-secrets-kubernetes-reader) plugin is enabled in `kubernetes-secrets` path:
 ```bash
       vault secrets enable -path=kubernetes-secrets vault-plugin-secrets-kubernetes-reader
 ```
 2. Add [Vault policy ](https://www.vaultproject.io/docs/concepts/policies) to allow the [modules](./modules.md) to access secrets using the plugin.
-Following is an example of a policy which gives permission to read secrets in Vault path `kubernetes-secrets`:
+<br/>Following is an example of a policy which gives permission to read secrets in Vault path `kubernetes-secrets`:
 ```bash
 vault policy write "allow-all-dataset-creds" - <<EOF
       path "kubernetes-secrets/*" {